Shinnyo Fellowship

 Lisa Shaw, Oumou Ly, and Jane Walker attend the 2019 Shinnyo Retreat at the Marconi Conference Center in California.

-The Carter School's Undergraduate Program and the Shinnyo-en Foundation have partnered to offer a 10-month entry-level paid fellowship to recently graduated undergraduates to serve with a conflict-related or peacebuilding organization.
+The decade long partnership between the Carter School and the Shinnyo-en Foundation offered undergraduates a 10 month entry level paid fellowship to serve with a conflict related or peacebuilding organization.

 Vernice Heard, 2023